UBC-MDS/colourpickr/README.md

 ## License

-`colourpycker` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, and Lauren Zung.
+`colourpickr` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, and Lauren Zung.
 It is licensed under the terms of the MIT license.